 Two of the most important and frequent pathologies in the field of gastroenterology are irritable bowel syndrome (IBS) and inflammatory bowel diseases (IBD) such as Crohn’s disease and ulcerative colitis.
 Visceral hypersensitivity, disturbed intestinal motor function and psychological aspects have been identified as important contributors.
 Treatment is clinically challenging.

 In our research lab, we employ different animal models of acute and chronic colitis to study the mechanisms of colitis-induced visceral hypersensitivity, in the acute phase of colitis and in the remission phase when inflammation has subsided while gut abnormalities continue to exist.
-In rat and mouse TNBS colitis and ileitis models, visceral sensitivity disturbances and the role of several mediators and receptors involved (histamine, vanilloids, cytokines, ...) were investigated.
-This research resulted in two PhDs between 2008-2013 (Heiko De Schepper and Wim Vermeulen) and a PhD defended in September 2014 (Annemie Deiteren).
+In rat and mouse TNBS colitis and ileitis models, visceral sensitivity disturbances and the role of several mediators and receptors involved (histamine, vanilloids, cytokines, proteases...) are investigated.

 IBD and immunological-mediated therapies

 In a TNBS and a chronic colitis transfer model we investigate the therapeutic potential and the immunological pathways involved in helminth or helminth-derived therapy which interfere with the local colonic cytokine equilibrium.
-We specifically focus on the role of T-cells and dendritic cells (DC) and their inflammatory cytokines such as TNFα and IL17.
-This research resulted in one PhD between 2008-2013 (Nathalie Ruyssers) and a PhD defended in September 2014 (Marthe Heylen) and a novel PhD project starting up in September 2014.
+We specifically focus on the role of T-cells, dendritic cells (DC) and inflammatory cytokines such as TNFα, IL6 and IL17.

 Sepsis and septic ileus